WordPress/wordpress-playground/packages/php-wasm-browser/docs/index.md

 import { initializeServiceWorker } from 'php-wasm-browser';

 // Intercepts all HTTP traffic on the current domain and
-// passes it to onRequest() defined in the app.js: initializeServiceWorker({
+// passes it to the Worker Thread. initializeServiceWorker();
-    // Must be the same as in /app.js:
-    broadcastChannel: new BroadcastChannel('wordpress-wasm')
-});
 ```

 Keep reading to learn how all these pieces fit together.